briankoser/sfc-listeners-guide/episodes/0199-doctor-who-coming-to-a-theater-near-you-and-other-news.md

 Matt gives a Green Screen-style spoiler alert (he says "spoiler alert" after giving the spoiler).

-What the Frodo: Ben Kingsley is doing another project with Marvel after {% workTitle "Iron Man 3" %}.
+What the Frodo: Ben Kingsley is doing another project with Marvel after {% work "Iron Man 3" %}.

-What the Frodo: Marilyn Manson has been cast in {% workTitle "Once Upon a Time" %}.
+What the Frodo: Marilyn Manson has been cast in {% work "Once Upon a Time" %}.

 Stan Lee Quote of the Week: Stan thinks he should cameo in the next Superman movie